anteoas/website/llm/ARCHITECTURE.md

 3. **No magic**: All templates can be includes, no hardcoded lists
 4. **Language-aware**: Built for multi-language from the start
 5. **Tool agnostic**: Uses best-in-class tools (esbuild) via npx
+6. **Proper flattening**: :sg/each and :sg/body results are flattened in parent contexts

 ## Extension Points